DelQuentin/TaxiEye/README.md

 - Deviation feedback profile using guassian parameters (μ,σ)

 ## Run evaluations
-The command to use te evaluation file has the following format :
+The command to use the evaluation file has the following format :

 `python .\src\run_eval.py <path_to_dataset> <segmentation_method> <algorithm_to_evaluate>`